-In this regard a relevant attempt has been within the OECD/Eurostat manual on eco-industries4, whose classification is referred to by chapter 5 of SEEA2003.
-In this classification, as well as in any other international environmental accounting framework, activities and products for managing and abating pollution and degradation are classified according to CEPA, which has been developed by systematically cross-classifying the kind of pollution or degradation ("environmental domains") and the kind of activity that can be carried out in order to face that pollution or degradation (see next paragraphs).
+In this regard a relevant attempt has been made within the OECD/Eurostat manual on ecoindustries5, whose classification is referred to by chapter 5 of SEEA2003.
+In this classification, like in any other international environmental accounting framework, activities and products for managing and abating pollution and degradation are classified according to CEPA, which has been developed by cross-classifying in a systematic way the different kinds of pollution or degradation ("environmental domains") and the activities that can be carried out to protect the environment against them (see next paragraphs).
 The resource use and management activities, instead, are classified under very broad categories, identified on the basis of criteria that appear to be not homogeneous and very much different from those of CEPA: some categories refer to economic activities (e.g. "water supply", "sustainable agriculture and fisheries", ...) with no systematic reference to the natural resource involved and the kind of activity carried out; some categories are focused on technologies (e.g. "renewable energy plant"); some others on the output ("recycled materials").
 Differently from CEPA, the approach followed in the OECD/Eurostat manual on eco-industries actually does not provide a proper list of activities.
 On the other hand, for those categories that are identified according to industries within which environmental activities are carried out (e.g. sustainable agriculture, fisheries, forestry, tourism) the measures actually carried out for preserving natural resources are not clearly pointed out, leading to possible overlapping with CEPA.
 Furthermore the classification of the OECD/Eurostat manual on eco-industries does not seem to cover all the natural resources and kinds of activities included in the RUM scope according to SEEA and SERIEE.